-At year-end, the carrying value of the Authority's deposits with banks and savings institutions as part of the Frederick County pooled cash and investments was \$4,766,779.
-Deposits held by the City of Winchester in a State Non-Arbitrage Program account were \$1,482,554.
+At year-end, the carrying value of the Authority's deposits with banks and savings institutions as part of the Frederick County pooled cash and investments was \$5,752,179.
 The bank balances are not separately determinable.
+Deposits held by the City of Winchester in a State Non-Arbitrage Program (SNAP) account were \$1,245,152, and deposits in the Authority's SNAP account were \$2,587,250.

-At June 30, 2015, all of the Authority's bank balances were covered by federal depository insurance or collateralized in accordance with the Virginia Security for Public Deposits Act.
+At June 30, 2016, all of the Authority's bank balances were covered by federal depository insurance or collateralized in accordance with the Virginia Security for Public Deposits Act.
 The State Treasury Board is responsible for monitoring compliance with the collateralization and reporting requirements of the Act and for notifying local governments of compliance by banks and savings and loans.
-Of the pooled bank balances, no funds were uninsured and uncollateralized in banks or savings and loans not qualifying under the Act at June 30, 2015.
+Of the pooled bank balances, no funds were uninsured and uncollateralized in banks or savings and loans not qualifying under the Act at June 30, 2016.